Live action role-playing game: Genres

 LARPs can have any genre, although many use themes and settings derived from genre fiction.
 Some LARPs borrow a setting from an established work in another medium (e.g., The Lord of the Rings or the World of Darkness), while others use settings based on the real world or designed specifically for the LARP.
-Proprietary campaign settings, together with rulesets, are often the principal creative asset of LARP groups and LARP publishers.

-LARPs set in the modern day may explore everyday concerns, or special interests such as espionage or military activity.
-Such LARPs sometimes resemble an Alternate Reality Game, an Assassin game, or a military simulation using live combat with airsoft, laser tag, or paintball markers.
-LARPs can also be set in historical eras or have semi-historical settings with mythological or fantastical aspects incorporated.

 Fantasy is one of the most common LARP genres internationally and is the genre that the largest events use.
 Fantasy LARPs are set in pseudo-historical worlds inspired by fantasy literature and fantasy role-playing games such as Dungeons & Dragons.
 These settings typically have magic, fantasy races, and limited technology.
 Many fantasy LARPs focus on adventure or on conflict between character factions.
 In contrast, science fiction LARPs take place in futuristic settings with high technology and sometimes with extraterrestrial life.
 This describes a broad array of LARPs, including politically themed LARPs depicting dystopian or utopian societies and settings inspired by cyberpunk, space opera and post-apocalyptic fiction.

 Horror LARPs are inspired by horror fiction.
 Popular subgenres include zombie apocalypse and Cthulhu Mythos, sometimes using the published Cthulhu Live rules.
 The World of Darkness, published by White Wolf Publishing, is a widely used goth–punk horror setting in which players usually portray secretive supernatural creatures such as vampires and werewolves.
-This setting can be played using Mind's Eye Theatre, which is a set of LARP rules also published by White Wolf.
-World of Darkness LARPs are usually played in a chronicle, a series of short events held at regular intervals, and are also popular at conventions.
-An international chronicle is run by White Wolf's official fan club, the Camarilla.